Build your own Simple Cedar Pergola. Plans available for download in PDF Format.

 This build was prior to the launch of this YouTube channel but the construction and assembly of this structure is fairly straightforward so I’ll use some animation to show you how it was done.

-Build the Pergola
+Build a Pergola

 The Sketchup Model

 It’s made from rough sawn Western Red Cedar.
 And it’s located in the sunny, side yard of this residential house.
 Space was limited but the open design of a pergola lends itself well to this.
 This ended up being a great place to build a pergola.

 Each post sits on a round concrete pier that’s spaced 8′ 6″ inches on center.
 The overall height of the pergola is also 8 foot 6 with a head clearance of 7′ 3″.
 The concrete footings are poured below the frostline.